zestmaru/dictionary/README.md

 ## Intro

 A small mini game where you need to translate different words from Estonian into either English or Russian.
+You can also add, remove, import and export the list of your words.

 ![](example_type.png)
 ![](example_select.png)